marek7400/FreeTubeMOD/README.md

 <BR>
 <BR>

+07.04.2026 Subtitles works OK.

-06.04.2026 translated subtitles NOT WORKING...but is YT problem
+06.04.2026 translated subtitles NOT WORKING...but is YT problem.

+I once had a problem for... a month.
+It only worked through a VPN.
+After a month, the problem disappeared.
+Shadowban? (because the problem only affects some people).

+Now, on YouTube, it works in the browser when I set the VPN to the US.
+But it doesn't work with external programs on YouTube videos.
+However, translation without a VPN using a YouTube translation plugin does work.

 30.03.2026 FreeTube 0.23.15-beta.MODv3
 - Added the ability to take a screenshot of the video thumbnail (after the video has loaded, take a screenshot before pressing the play button)